 Keep in mind that if you’re larger than the average Korean person, you may have better luck checking out Western brands or plus-sized stores in Seoul.
 Fortunately, a lot of Korean fashion these days are oversized (very ulzzang!) or worn baggy even if they are ‘free size’, or one-size-fits-all.

 Don’t forget to check out International Clothing Stores in Seoul if you’re looking for familiar brands from back home that you know and love.
-For plus-sized shopping (anyone that’s bigger than a US size 4-6), check out Where to Find Plus-Sized Clothing in Seoul, Korea 2020.
+For plus-sized shopping in Korea (anyone that’s bigger than a US size 4-6), check out Where to Find Plus-Sized Clothing in Seoul, Korea 2020.

 Best Shopping Neighborhoods in Seoul, South Korea

-Some of my favorite places to shop for cute Korean outfits in Seoul are around Apgujeong Rodeo, Starfield Coex, and Garosu-gil in Gangnam, Seoul.
+Some of my favorite places to shop for cute Korean outfits in Seoul are around Apgujeong Rodeo, Starfield Coex, and Garosu-gil in Gangnam.
 Myeongdong is worth a hit, too, but most of the stores are the same as in my ‘hood, Gangnam.
 Shopping in Korea can be cheap if you stick to areas like Hongdae, Express Bus Terminal Station, and Ewha University Station.
 Dongdaemun Market is also a bit of a free-for-all with the overwhelming amount of stores hawking goods from electronics to textiles to office supplies.

 Luxury Shopping in Apgujeong and Cheongdam

 For the ultra-fashionable with big budgets, this is where you want to go shopping in Seoul for a high-end, luxury fashion experience to epitomize the Gangnam girl style.
 To get there, you can take the subway or a taxi to Apgujeong Station (Google Maps, Naver Map).